wangqiang1588/tfo-graphviz/readme.txt

 You need access to a Graphviz renderer:
 * By using a local installation of Graphviz and the *dot* binary.
 * By using a local installation and PHP bindings to the library.
-* By using a remote Graphviz render service.
-(This is experimental!)

 See the FAQ for more details on these options and http://www.graphviz.org/Download.php for details on installing Graphviz on your web server.